Featured Image

 Sections

-The Sonnentag is the largest Leadership in Energy and Environmental Design gold-certified facility of its type in Wisconsin and Minnesota, and the third largest in the Midwest, according to the U.S. Green Building Council.
+The Sonnentag is the largest Leadership in Energy and Environmental Design V4 gold-certified recreational center in the nation operated by a public university, according to the U.S. Green Building Council.

 The 204,666-square-foot recreational facility includes the Sonnentag Event Center, the John and Carolyn Sonnentag Fieldhouse and the UW-Eau Claire Center for Health and Wellbeing; the Mayo Clinic Health System Diagnostic Imaging and Sports Medicine Center brings the total size of the building to 225,900 square feet.